jwsadowski/book-search-app/README.md

-# BOOK-SEARCH-CHALLENGE
+# BOOK-SEARCH-APP

-For this challenge, starter code that has a fully-functioning Google Books API built with a RESTful API must be refactored to use a GraphQL API built with Apollo Server.
+For this project, starter code that has a fully-functioning Google Books API built with a RESTful API must be refactored to use a GraphQL API built with Apollo Server.
 The app was built using the MERN stack with a React front end, MongoDB database, and Node.js/Express.js server and API.

 # USER STORY